-- Monthly payments are determined by discretionary income, rather than the loan balance.
-With an income-driven repayment plan, you will pay around 10-15% of your discretionary income.
+Monthly payments are determined by discretionary income, rather than loan balance.
+With an income-driven repayment plan, you will pay around 10-15 percent of your discretionary income.
 You can estimate your monthly payments using the Federal Student Aid Loan Simulator.

 Apply for an income-driven repayment plan here.

 This federal program forgives the federal student loan debt of public employees including teachers and education support professionals after they make 120 qualifying payments.